How To Settle The Overpayment Of Unemployment Benefits?

 How To File For Overpayment Waiver?

 File to waive the overpayments if the overpaid unemployment amount was not your fault.
-You can request an overpayment waiver by filing the Social Security Administration (SSA) form.

 What Happens If You Don’t Get A Waiver?